 Then send an email to the mailroom supervisor at firstname.lastname@example.org to alert them that you have ordered a laptop computer and it will be shipped to your campus address before your arrival.

 All undergraduate day students are required to have a laptop computer for use in classes and other academic activities.
-Desktop computers, Chromebooks, and iPads may not be substituted for this requirement.
+Desktop computers, Chromebooks and iPads may not be submitted for this requirement.

 PC (Windows OS)